americanexpress/unify-jdocs/readme.md

    *                            is returned else an instance of BaseDocument
    * @param includeFullPath     the returned document is constructed with the full path from root else the path from root is skipped
    * @param vargs               the values to replace the % characters in path
-   * @throws com.americanexpress.unify.jdocs.UnifyException If the path specified does not point to a complex object
+   * @throws UnifyException If the path specified does not point to a complex object
    *                        If the return document is a JDocument but does not conform to the model document
    *                        If path points to an array but the includeFullPath is false */
   Document getContent(String path, boolean returnTypedDocument, boolean includeFullPath, String... vargs);